cameronkerrnz/cameronkerrnz.github.io/content/posts/2011/build-inode-lookup-database.md

 draft = false
 date = 2011-08-28
-title = "Build an inode Lookup Database using SQLite3" description = ""
-slug = ""
-authors = []
+title = "Build an inode Lookup Database using SQLite3" summary = "I show a simple but effective use of SQLite3 to help me with an analysis problem." description = "" slug = "" authors = []